marcc-hpc/esc/docs/_common/python-environments.md

 ## Case B. Custom conda environments {#conda}

 Note that this is the best solution for users who need to control their Python (or `R`) version, install packages with `pip`, use interactive portal tools, or install `conda` packages from [Anaconda Cloud](https://anaconda.org/anaconda/python).
 The use of `conda env` ensures that you can generate your environment from an easily-portable text file.
 This also resolves version dependencies all at once, so that you don't paint yourself into a corner.
-(Users who experience perl version issues on *Blue Crab* should consult [this guide](perl-version-issue).)
+(Users who experience Perl version issues on *Blue Crab* should consult [this guide](perl-version-issue).)

+**Note** that whenever possible, it is best to use the software module (`ml anaconda`) to use the `conda` executable.
+Our module will allow you to use `conda` *without* adding it to your `~/.bashrc` file.
+This prevents later confusion and ensures that you have a clean and straightforward environment.

 ### B1.
 Find a useful location to make an environment